Atari 8-bit computer software: BASIC

-In 1984, ANALOG Computing published Minicomp, a compiler that generates machine code from a very limited subset of Atari BASIC statements.
+In 1984, ANALOG Computing published Minicomp, a compiler that generates machine code from a minimalist subset of Atari BASIC statements.

 Pascal

 Atari's own Atari Pascal requires two disk drives and was relegated to the Atari Program Exchange instead of the official product line.
-Later options were Draper Pascal and Kyan Pascal.
+Later options were Draper Pascal (1983), Kyan Pascal (1986), and CLSN Pascal (1989).

 Forth

 Atari 8-bit Forths include fig-Forth, Extended fig-Forth (Atari Program Exchange), ES-Forth, QS Forth, and ValFORTH.
 The animated in-store demo to promote the 400/800 line was written with Atari's internal "Coin-Op Forth" implementation.

 Other

 Action! is an ALGOL 68-like procedural programming language on cartridge with an integrated compiler and full-screen text editor.
 The language is designed for quick compile times and to generate efficient 6502 machine code.

 Deep Blue C is a port of Ron Cain's Small-C compiler.
 It was sold through the Atari Program Exchange.

 Atari, Inc. published the highly regarded Atari Logo as well as Atari PILOT, both on cartridge.

-Other Atari 8-bit family languages include Extended WSFN and Inter-LISP/65.
+Other Atari 8-bit languages include Extended WSFN and Inter-LISP/65.